AcalaNetwork/e2e/README.md

 ##  Loan collateral ratio drop Simulation

-The Loan collater ratio drop simulation script will work only for your local Acala testnet, you should ensure that it's running.
+The Loan collater ratio drop simulation script will work only for your local Karura testnet, you should ensure that it's running.

 Install dependencies: